Youth and Government

-YMCA Youth In Government (YIG) is a statewide educational program that prepares youth for responsible leadership in the American democratic process by providing guidance, training, and experience in the theory and practice of determining public policy.
+YMCA Youth And Government (YAG) is a statewide educational program that prepares youth for responsible leadership in the American democratic process by providing guidance, training, and experience in the theory and practice of determining public policy.
 This model government program is a student-driven simulation of state government and political activities, which involves over 1000 Missouri youth in grades 8-12.

 Advisors for this program are: